Data protection

 Reichmuth & Co’s privacy policy is based on Swiss data protection law and, if and to the extent applicable to Reichmuth & Co, on the General Data Protection Regulation of the European Union (EU GDPR).
 The privacy policy contains information on how we process and protect our customers’ personal data.

-The website and cookie notice contains information about how Reichmuth & Co protects your data which is collected, processed and used during your visit to this website, including specific information on cookies.
+The website, chatbot, and cookie notice contain information about how Reichmuth & Co protects your data that is collected, processed, and used during your visit to this website, including specific information about cookies and chatbots.

-By accessing our website, you consent to our website and cookie notice.
-If you do not agree with this, you must refrain from accessing the Reichmuth & Co website.
+By accessing our website, you agree to our website, chatbot, and cookie notice.
+If you do not agree, please refrain from accessing the Reichmuth & Co website.

-The privacy policy and website and cookie notice may be updated at any time.
+The privacy policy and the website, chatbot, and cookie notice may be updated at any time.
 We therefore recommend that you check them regularly.

 If you have any questions about the processing of your personal data, please address them by letter or email to Reichmuth & Co’s data protection officer: